ubaidmadethis/Google-Clone/README.md

-# Google-Clone
+# mi-google
-Created a google clone, in which it queries the google DB, and displays results exactly like Google.
+Created a Google Clone with ReactJS, where it queries the google search engine, and displays results exactly like Google.
+Credit to Clever Programmer.

+Live DEMO of Mi-Google: https://mi-ff17f.web.app/